NoxFly/canvas/README.md

 * `ctx`: you can access to it, but do not modify it. if you didn't create the canvas yet, its value is `null`.
 * `width`: the width of the created canvas.
 Please do not modify it.
 * `height`: the height canvas.
 Please do not modify it.
+* `mouseX`: it's the mouse's X position relative to the canvas
+* `mouseY`: it's the mouse's Y position relative to the canvas

 You can use / access to all other variables, but I do not recommend it.
 Let the canvas.js file do all about them, and access to it by the functions provided for this purpose.